What is generalised anxiety in children?

 - seek constant reassurance

 There are also some physical signs – daydreaming, stomach aches, headaches, tiredness and inattention.
-Children might also spend a lot of time getting to sleep at night, because they’re worrying about the events of the next day.
+Children might also spend more than an hour getting to sleep at night, because they’re worrying about the events of the next day.

 Helping with generalised anxiety in children

-If your child is experiencing generalised anxiety, he’ll probably look to you for help and support.
-Here are some ways to help your child learn to handle generalised anxiety.
+If your child is experiencing generalised anxiety, they need your help and support.
+Here are some ways to help your child learn to manage generalised anxiety.

-- Encourage your child to ask you fewer questions like ‘What’s going to happen?’
-If you’ve already answered the question, encourage your child to think about the situation, come up with the answers, and rely on their own judgment.
+- If your child is asking you a lot of questions, encourage them to think about the situation, come up with the answers, and rely on their own judgment.
 And you could say encouraging things like ‘You’ve handled this well before’.

 - If your child uses lucky charms or special objects to make a situation ‘safe’, this is OK to start with.
-But gradually phase out these lucky objects so your child learns to handle situations by himself.
+But gradually phase out these lucky objects so your child learns to handle situations on their own.

-- Think about whether to let your child’s school or preschool know about her anxiety.
+- Think about whether to let your child’s school or preschool know about their anxiety.
 Sometimes it’s useful for the school to know about your child’s worries, particularly before events like excursions, camps or carnivals.
-But sometimes it’s good not to tell the teachers, so that when your child comes across something that makes her anxious she’ll learn to handle it on her own.

-- Try not to give your child constant reassurance, or help him avoid the things he worries about.
+- Try not to give your child constant reassurance, or help them avoid the things they worry about.
 This will only make the problem worse.
 It’s important for your child to learn to handle worrying situations.

-- Avoid criticising your child or being negative about her worry or need for reassurance, no matter how frustrated you feel.
+- Avoid criticising your child or being negative about their worry or need for reassurance, no matter how frustrated you feel.

-- Make a conscious effort to foster your child’s self-esteem by giving him lots of positive attention, particularly when he’s brave and courageous.
+- Make a conscious effort to foster your child’s self-esteem by giving them plenty of positive attention, particularly when they’re brave and courageous.

 Read about the stepladder approach.
 This gentle behaviour technique is recommended for helping children who suffer from generalised anxiety.